Ender6460/Ender6460/README.md

 - 👋 Hi, I’m @Ender6460
-- 👀 I’m interested in Minecraft
+- 👀 I’m interested in Minecraft/Roblox coding and Chernobyl >:)
-- 🌱 I’m currently learning Java and GML (GameMaker Studio 2)
+- 🌱 I’m currently learning: Lua
-- 📫 How to reach me Discord
+- 📫 How to reach me: Discord (Ender6460 or エンダー6460)
+- 🛠️ I'm currently working on: Customs Of Aethelgard (Roblox RP game).

 <!---
 Ender6460/Ender6460 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.